WasteTracker - tracking & transporting waste

 - Complete the TC when the waste has arrived and been processed by the receiving facility.

 - Report any non-compliance to the Environment Protection Authority (EPA).

-The EPA has obtained an online waste tracking system (from NSW EPA) to enable CAs and TCs to be created and updated online.
+The EPA has obtained an online waste tracking system to enable CAs and TCs to be created and updated online.
 A single printed copy of the TC must accompany the waste during transportation but it can be created online and printed when needed.
 The online tracking system is secure and a user ID and password are needed to access it.
 There is no charge for using the system.

 Tracking requirements for waste being transported between SA and other states and territories are legislated under the Environment Protection (Movement of Controlled Waste) Policy 2014.
 The tracking requirements are essentially the same as within SA except that CAs for waste being transported from SA to another state or territory must be obtained from the environment agency in that state or territory.